OPENAIRINTERFACE/openairinterface5g/doc/NR_NFAPI_archi.md

     slot_inc -- next slot --> pselect

 ```
+Note that since DL P7 message reception and TX/RX processing are done on separate threads, there is the issue of the L1 processing threads trying to do their job before the required P7 message is received.
+In the case of RX processing, since the scheduler operates slot_ahead slots ahead of the RX thread, the required messages conveniently arrive earlier than they are required.
+However, in the case of TX processing, this cannot be ensured if the scheduler is exactly in sync with the TX thread.

+Therefore, we operate the VNF vnf_slot_ahead (which is currently 2) slots ahead of the PNF.
+This is to ensure that the DL fapi structures for a particular TX slot are all received before TX processing for that slot.

 ## P7 DL Reception at PNF

 Through the infinite loop [while(pnf_p7->terminate == 0)] running in pnf_nr_p7_message_pump(), the PNF receives and unpacks the downlink P7 message received on its socket.
 Based on the unpacked message, the appropriate message structures are filled in the PNF, and these are used further down the pipeline for processing.

 While receiving the DL P7 message, we check whether the message was received within a timing window from which it was sent.
 The duration of the window can be set by the user (set as a parameter for xnf in the p5 messages).
-A point to note is that the DL information must be received by the PNF within a timing window at least lesser than the duration of slot_ahead variable (timing_window <= slot_ahead * slot_duration).
-Ideally, it should be received within a duration significantly lesser than slot_ahead so that there is adequate time for PHY processing.
+Note that the DL information must be received by the PNF within a timing window at least lesser than the duration of slot_ahead variable (timing_window <= slot_ahead * slot_duration).

 ```mermaid